 Session 6 – Northern Leadership – Feb 19th, 2020 at 6pm MST

-This session will have a hopeful message of how the north can and must take an active leadership role in climate action.
-Join Dr. Courtney Howard (an internationally renowned climate and health advocate) and Jordan Peterson (the Deputy Grand Chief of the Gwich’in Tribal Council and an outspoken advocate for climate solutions led by youth).
-This inspiring duo will lead us on a journey to discover how and where the NWT can and should be front and centre in the national and international climate sphere.
+This session brings a hopeful message of how the north can, and must, take an active leadership role in climate action.
+Dr. Courtney Howard (an internationally renowned climate and health advocate) and Jordan Peterson (the Deputy Grand Chief of the Gwich’in Tribal Council and an outspoken advocate for climate solutions led by youth) lead us on a journey to discover how the NWT can, and should, take a place in the international climate sphere.